celestiaorg/celestia-node/docs/adr/adr-013-blocksync-overhaul-part-2.md

 duplicates coming from different peers are useful in this case.
 If the primary message sender peer does not serve data, the senders of duplicates are requested instead.

-In the future when the network reaches scale of ~5000 peers, we may want to design custom PubSub router in favour of basic `FloodSub`.
+In the future when the network reaches scale to ~5000 peers, we may want to design custom PubSub router in favour of basic `FloodSub`.
 The router will be based on `GossipSub` and almost kept entirely untouched for the FN <-> FN interactions.
 The innovation will come on the FN <-> LN front, where FNs will maintain an additional overlay mesh for connected LNs and vise-versa.
 This will enable precise traffic routing control and balancing load for FNs during spikes of LNs activity.

+P.S.
+Besides __pushing__ gossips, GossipSub has an internal __lazy-push__ mechanism.
+Random connected peers outside the overlay mesh are selected(GossipFactor(TODO Link)) and sent with `IHAVE` message(hash of the actual message) and can respond with `IWANT`.
+In the case of an isolated FN/LN there is chance that it will still receive the data via the lazy-pull mechanism, however, it's randomized and thus the isolated node can miss notifications.
+We could increase GossipFactor to 1, which means always send `IHAVE` to every connected peer outside the overlay mesh, but the notification message itself is a hash and there no reason to pull hash be its hash compared to direct push.

 ## API